MarvynBailly/TA-Resources/README.md

 # TA-Resources
-A small collection of TA resources I've made for my students
+A small collection of TA resources I've made for my students while TAing.